 Landing, reviving and releasing your fish as quickly as possible and following the above procedures will increase the chances of fish survival.

-Outlined in the Angler's Guide are the 2021 and 2022 salmon management measures.
+Outlined in the Angler's Guide are the 2022 salmon management measures.
 Some of these measures include:

-- Anglers will be permitted to retain a total of two salmon with a maximum of one salmon on Class 2 rivers. - Environmental Protocol. - Retention of salmon is not permitted on non-scheduled waters. - Catch and Release limits of three salmon per day for Newfoundland and Labrador.
+- Retention of a total of two salmon with a maximum of one salmon on Class 2 rivers. - Environmental Protocol. - Retention of salmon is not permitted on non-scheduled waters. - Catch and Release limits of three salmon per day for Newfoundland and Labrador.